A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Monte Carlo simulations

+This section reports the results of some Monte Carlo simulations calibrated to the empirical application.
+The finite sample properties of the TPWD estimator are assessed across two distinct data generating processes (DGP): a pure GFE model without covariates and a full GFE model with a scalar covariate.
+In each DGP, the variance of the error is set to the one from \cite{BM2015}'s calibrated simulations.
+Grouped fixed-effects and group memberships are set so that the minimum distance between groups matches those of \cite{BM2015}'s calibrated simulations for $G=4$.
+The signal-to-noise ratios of the group membership variables match approximately across all DGPs.
+The simulation design is not identical in order to let the sample size grow.\footnote{\cite{BM2015}'s simulations are based on the dataset from the empirical application, where $N=90$ and $T=7$.} The sample sizes and number of groups vary across $(N,T)\in\{90, 180\} \times \{7, 10, 20, 40\}$ and $G\in\{3, 4\}$, respectively.

+To mirror the empirical findings of \cite{BM2015}, where the observed outcome is a scalar, continuous measure of a country's democratic regime status at time $t$, the grouped fixed effects are set as follows: for all $t\in\{1,\ldots,T\}$,

+The first group could be labeled as ``high democracy,'' the second as ``early transition,'' the third as ``low democracy,'' and the fourth as ``late transition.''
+In the baseline setting, groups are balanced:

+The performance of the TPWD estimator is compared with benchmark alternatives: the grouped fixed-effects (GFE) estimator from \cite{BM2015}, the spectral and post-spectral estimators from \cite{ChetverikovManresa2021}, the nuclear-norm (NN) and nuclear-norm regularized (NNR) estimators from \cite{moon2019nuclear}, the least squares interactive fixed effects (IFE) estimator from \cite{Bai2009}, and the infeasible pooled OLS regression that uses the true group memberships (Oracle).

-and refer to Section S.3.1 for similar results with unbalanced groups.
-Similarly, I refer to Sections~S.3.2-3.6 for additional results for models with more groups, lagged outcomes, unit-specific effects, higher signal-to-noise ratio, or time-invariant unobserved heterogeneity.
-For all experiments, results are averaged across $500$ Monte Carlo samples.
+Sections~S.3.1--3.5 contain additional results for models with unbalanced groups, more groups, unit-specific effects, higher signal-to-noise ratio, or time-invariant unobserved heterogeneity.
+In all experiments, results are averaged across $500$ Monte Carlo samples.